adeelasaleem694/Pandas_Practice/SF_Salaries/README.md

 ## Usage

 1. Clone this repository.
-2. Download the dataset from [Kaggle](https://www.kaggle.com/kaggle/sf-salaries).
+2. Download the dataset from [Kaggle SF](https://www.kaggle.com/kaggle/sf-salaries).
 3. Load the dataset in your Python environment.